Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Power and efficiency via magnetic reconnection

-Moreover, we wonder the behaviors of the efficiency $\eta$ as function of $\Lambda$ or $a$ for fixed $X$-point location.
+Moreover, we wonder about the behaviors of the efficiency $\eta$ as function of $\Lambda$ or $a$ for fixed $X$-point location.
 The results are clearly exhibited in Fig. \ref{etaaL_9} with the fixed $X$-point at $r/M$=1.2, 1.3, 1.4, 1.5, 1.6, and 1.7.
-From Fig. \ref{etalambdar_9a}, we find that for small $r/M$, Kerr black hole indeed admits a higher efficiency than the Kerr-dS black hole.
+From Fig. \ref{etalambdar_9a}, we find that, for small $r/M$, the Kerr black hole indeed admits a higher efficiency than the Kerr-dS black hole.
 However, when the location of $r/M(>1.4)$ is far away from the black hole, the result reverses.
-A peak appears at some certain values of $\Lambda M^2$, indicating that Kerr-dS black hole has advantages to extract the black hole energy if these magnetic reconnections happens at large $r/M$.
+A peak appears at some certain values of $\Lambda M^2$, indicating that the Kerr-dS black hole has advantages to extract the black hole energy if these magnetic reconnections happen at large $r/M$.
+Note that we have truncated the cosmological constant at $\Lambda M^2$=0.10035, beyond which such energy extraction process is impossible, see Fig. \ref{parameterspace}.
 In addition, for small cosmological constant $\Lambda M^2$=0.01, we observe in Fig. \ref{etaar_9b} that the high efficiency can be achieved for high spin and small $r/M$.

-Finally, we would like to examine whether the magnetic reconnection mechanism is more efficient than the Blandford-Znajek mechanism.
-For the latter mechanism, the rate of black hole energy extraction \cite{Blandford,Tchekhovskoy:2009ba} with maximum efficiency conditions reads \cite{macdonald1982black,komissarov2001direct,thorne1986black}
+Finally, we would like to examine whether the magnetic reconnection mechanism in Kerr-dS black holes is more efficient than the original Comisso-Asenjo mechanism in Kerr black holes.
+For this purpose, we define a ratio of the power